 #1.
 Aquasana AQ-4100 Deluxe Shower Water Filter System

-Aquasana has combined the benefits of KDF 55 filtration media and premium coconut shell carbon for maximum contaminant reduction.
+Aquasana shower head has combined the benefits of KDF 55 filtration media and premium coconut shell carbon for maximum contaminant reduction.
 Like the Berkey, it removes chlorine and heavy metals, plus hydrogen sulfide, herbicides, pesticides and VOCs, and it also balances pH — a plus for skin and hair.

 The multi-setting massage head makes for a customizable shower experience, and its 10,000-gallon capacity offers long life between filter changes.